Pinching Azumaya algebras: Introduction

 \section{Introduction}

 The classical theory of central simple algebras and Brauer groups over fields was generalized to schemes by Grothendieck \cite{Grothendieck:Le_groupe_de_Brauer_I-III}.
-One important question of Grothendieck was whether the injective Brauer map $\delta: \aBr(X) \to \aBr'(X)$ from the Brauer group to the cohomological Brauer group is also surjective.
+One important question of Grothendieck was whether the injective Brauer map $\delta: \aBr(X) \to \aBr'(X)$ from the Brauer group to the cohomological Brauer group is also surjective, i.e. if every cohomological Brauer class is represented by an Azumaya algebra.

 In the general case the question is open to this day.
 Grothendieck himself gave positive answers for schemes of dimension $\leq 1$ and for regular surfaces \cite{Grothendieck:Le_groupe_de_Brauer_I-III}.
-The perhaps best know result is that $\aBr(X)=\aBr'(X)$ holds for schemes that admit an ample invertible sheaf.
-The proof is due to Gabber, but was never published; there exists a proof by de Jong \cite{DeJong:A_result_of_Gabber} (for a published proof see \cite{Colliot-Thelene_Skorobogatov:The_Brauer_Grothendieck_group} Theorem 4.2.1).
+The perhaps best known result is that $\aBr(X)=\aBr'(X)$ holds for schemes that admit an ample invertible sheaf.
+The proof is due to Gabber, but was never published; there exists a proof by de Jong \cite{DeJong:A_result_of_Gabber} (see also \cite{Colliot-Thelene_Skorobogatov:The_Brauer_Grothendieck_group} Theorem 4.2.1).
 Further positive results are due to DeMeyer and Ford, for a smooth toric variety over an algebraically closed field of characteristic 0 \cite{DeMeyer_Ford:On_the_Brauer_group_of_toric_varieties}; and Schröer, for a separated geometrically normal algebraic surface \cite{Schroer:There_are_enough_Azumaya_algebras_on_surfaces}.
 A recent paper of Mathur shows $\aBr(X)=\aBr'(X)$ for a separated surface \cite{Mathur:Experiments_on_the_Brauer_map_in_High_Codimension}.

 A counterexample for a non-separated normal surface, where the Brauer map is not surjective, was given by Edidin, Hassett, Kresch and Vistoli (\cite{Edidin_Hasset_Kresch_Vistoli:Brauer_groups_and_quotient_stacks} Corollary 3.11).